MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 - [Multiple attachments in a protected email](#multiple-attachments-in-a-protected-email)
 - [Documents accessed via SharePoint](#documents-accessed-via-sharepoint)

-For more information, see [Administrator Guide: Track and revoke document access with Azure Information Protection](rms-client/track-and-revoke-admin.md).
+For more information, see [Administrator Guide: Track and revoke document access with Azure Information Protection](rms-client/track-and-revoke-admin.md) and [User Guide: Revoke document access with Azure Information Protection](rms-client/revoke-access-user.md).

 #### Multiple attachments in a protected email